 I renounced Mormonism and all of its teachings on June 27, 2003, and gave my life to Jesus Christ while on a youth group trip in Indiana.
 God has given me such a heart to reach out to Mormons.
 Why?
 Because I was there.
 I believed what Mormons believe.
 I was there.
 I was two weeks away from being baptized into the Mormon Church, but God changed my life around instead.
 I now know that the Lord brought me through my trials because I would not be who I am today without going through what I went through.

-I am currently writing a book called Almost a Mormon, which is my personal journey out of almost becoming a Mormon.
+I am currently writing a book called Almost a Mormon, which is my testimonial memoir.

 The love that God showed me cannot be described with words.
 I would fall short even beginning to explain…